syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 </details>

-Then apply the request file to the Platform cluster:
+Then apply the request file to the platform cluster:

 ```console
 kubectl --context $PLATFORM apply --filename resource-request.yaml